 The resulting data from a full-field method is a matrix of out-of-plane displacement values, one for each pixel location within the area analyzed.
 This matrix can be exported.
 It can be displayed in a variety of two- and three-dimensional graphical formats.
-It can further analyzed to extract coplanarity values, strains, or other derived parameters, depending on the software.
-In our production test systems, it can be used to generate a pass/fail signal relative to a predetermined threshold.
+It can be further analyzed to extract coplanarity values, strains, or other derived parameters, depending on the software.

 How is the sample heated and cooled?

 We have equipment for heating the sample by infra-red radiant elements or forced air convection.
 Cooling is by forced air convection using either room temperature air or chilled air.

 Normal operation is from room temperature to 300°C. With our Convection option, temperatures down to minus 50°C are possible.

 How fast can the sample be heated or cooled?